What is a Trade Discount?

 Trade discount refers to the reduction in list price known as discount, allowed by a supplier to the consumer while selling the product generally in bulk quantities to the concerned consumer to increase the sales of the business as more customers are attracted when the discount is given on the list price of the product.

-- This is a discount allowed on a product as a reduction to the retail price.
+- It is a discount allowed on a product as a reduction to the retail price.
 It is the amount by which a manufacturer or wholesaler reduces the price of a product when it sells the product to a reseller.

-- For example, a high-volume wholesaler might be entitled to a higher trade discount compared to a medium or low-volume wholesaler.
+- For example, a high-volume wholesaler might be entitled to a higher discount compared to a medium or low-volume wholesaler.

 - Usually, a retail customer will not receive any discount and will have to pay the entire published price.